hashicorp/katakoda/consul-service-mesh-1/step2.md

 You should have the following four Consul services available:

-* hashicorp-consul-server
+* consul-server
-* hashicorp-consul-connect-injector-svc
+* consul-connect-injector-svc
-* hashicorp-consul-dns
+* consul-dns
-* hashicorp-consul-ui
+* consul-ui